Penshoppe

 Penshoppe is a casual wear retail brand based in the Philippines.
 Established in 1986, Penshoppe is the flagship brand of Golden ABC, Inc., a fashion house based in Quezon City, Philippines.

 Brand history

 Philippines

-Established in Cebu in 1986, the brand initially established itself in the Visayas and Mindanao markets.
+Established in Cebu in 1986 by Penn Sio the founder of the brand,initially established itself in the Visayas and Mindanao markets.
 Penshoppe then expanded to Metro Manila, with its first boutique opening its doors in SM City North EDSA in 1991.
 Since then, Penshoppe's network of stores has grown to over 300 sites.

 International expansion

 In 2015, Penshoppe opened retail outlets in Bahrain, Cambodia, Indonesia, Saudi Arabia, and UAE.

 Marketing

 Endorsements

 Penshoppe previously had Ryan Agoncillo, Nikki Gil-Albert, Heart Evangelista, Jericho Rosales, Mikael Daez, Victor Basa, Bea Soriano, and Akihiro Sato as their local celebrity endorsers.

 The brand's first international endorser was the Irish boy band Boyzone in 1995, followed by Mandy Moore in 2002.

 In 2011, the brand signed Gossip Girl Ed Westwick as an international celebrity endorser.
 Thai actor Mario Maurer become an international endorser for this clothing brand.

 In April 2012, the company announced that Zac Efron joined in as an endorser.
 In May 2012, American actor and model Ian Somerhalder, a.k.a.
 Damon Salvatore of The CW Television Network's The Vampire Diaries, announced as an endorser.
 In May 2012, Leighton Meester, also a Gossip Girl cast member, became an endorser for Penhshoppe's campaign called "All Stars".

 On September 6, 2014, supermodel Cara Delevingne was named as Penshoppe's newest endorser.